Chrome Hearts: Collaborations

 Chrome Hearts has had multiple collaborations with Virgil Abloh from Off-White.
 In 2015 and 2016, they collaborated on capsule collections, with the latter primarily consisting of t-shirts.
 In 2018, they released a hoodie and another collection.
 In 2019, Abloh, alongside Louis Vuitton, hosted a fashion show at their New York branch.

 Bella Hadid used to visit the factory in LA as a teenager and collaborated with the brand on a 40-piece apparel and accessories collection released in 2017.
 The Chrome Hearts x Bella collection debuted at Paris Fashion Week, and is sold exclusively at Selfridges.
 Bella's sister Gigi Hadid has modeled for the brand.
 It has had a few collaborations with Bella Hadid since then, including the release of an eyewear collection and also tie-dye t-shirts, for a Feeding America fundraiser during the COVID-19 pandemic.
 These 49 t-shirts were hand-dyed by Bella Hadid, released in three different styles and sold for $260 each with all of the proceeds given to the fundraiser.

 In 2020, Drake collaborated with Chrome Hearts for his Rolls-Royce Cullinan, which included a customized hood ornament, air conditioning knob and rims.
 It was displayed at the Miami Institute of Contemporary Art for 1 week.
 They also worked with Snapchat's Lens Studio to display an augmented reality version of the Rolls-Royce.
 In May 2021, they worked together again to release a collection to promote Drake's album Certified Lover Boy.
 This collection was limited and was exclusively sold in Chrome Hearts' Miami store.

 In June 2021, Chrome Hearts and Baccarat co-produced a decanter and tumbler set, featuring Chrome Hearts' Pyramid Plus design.

+In late 2025, Chrome Hearts once again collaborated with Drake, alongside his brand Nocta and the American athletic equipment company Nike, releasing a collection of 'real-tree' camouflage patterned t-shirts, sweatshirts, hoodies and a puffer jacket.
+The collection also included Air Force 1s, modified with .925 sterling silver hardware in Chrome Hearts' signature style.